codership/documentation/galeracluster/source/documentation/gmd-upgrading.rst

 You would do this only on the server running Galera Manager, not on the hosts used for the Galera Cluster nodes.

 Once the upgrades are finished, ``gmd`` will be restarted automatically.
-You might refresh your web browser, though, if you're logged into Galera Manager at the time.
+You might need to refresh your web browser, though, if you're logged into Galera Manager at the time.
 All of your settings, as well as your cluster and nodes should remain |---| including the databases and their data.
+Your Galera Clusters operation is not affected by ``gmd`` upgrade or failure.

 .. container:: bottom-links